energychain/Corrently/README.md

 ## About this Repository

-Aim of this repository is to poweer our website.
+Aim of this repository is to power our website.
 However as we believe in a decentralized nature of blockchain based business modell we use content of this website to power sites on Zero, Tor, IPFS and other distribution networks.

 While creating a single (main) html file, partials and sub pages allow special purpose access to functions of this page.